Greg-T8/PracticalAutomation/ch8-azure-automation/index.md

 ![](img/2022-08-09-05-22-39.png)

-But you need to know the existing registration URL, which is not easy to get, as there's no `Get-HybridRunbookWorker` cmdlet.
+But you need to know the existing registration URL.
+This URL is not easy to get as there's no `Get-HybridRunbookWorker` cmdlet.

 To fix, just delete the registry key `HKLM\Software\Microsoft\HybridRunbookWorker`.